 The flexibility also applies to the current process to request a replacement certificate.

 Where apprentices are furloughed (granted a leave of absence), they are permitted to continue with their training where their provider can continue to deliver this remotely.

 Where apprentices are placed on unpaid leave (not furloughed), or where the nature of their employment changes and no longer supports their apprenticeship, the apprentice, employer and training provider should consider whether a break in learning would be appropriate.
 (See section above on breaks in learning.)

 Where apprentices are made redundant, it is our ambition that they will be supported to find alternative employment and continue their apprenticeship as quickly as possible and within 12 weeks.
 We will keep under review whether this 12-week period should be extended.

-Apprenticeship funding rules already make provision for apprentices who are made redundant, so that wherever possible they can continue their apprenticeship and proceed to end-point assessment.
-(See P271-P273 in the funding rules for main providers 2019-20 for further details).
+Apprenticeship funding rules already make provision for apprentices who are made redundant, so that wherever possible, they can continue their apprenticeship and proceed to EPA.
+(See P271-P273 in the funding rules for main providers 2019 to 2020 for further details).